Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 I don’t usually write book reviews.
 I think of most books like food: what one person finds delicious may be less savory to another.
 But I’m making an exception because this book is an accurate and well-written portrayal of nursing (at last!).

 Anyone who wants to know what it’s like to be a nurse in a hospital today should read this book.
 Patients, families, and non-nurse colleagues tend to see nurses as ever-present yet often in the background, quietly moving from room to room, attending to patients, and distributing medications or charting at computers.
-But what they don’t understand about what nurses do is what Brown so deftly describes—the cognitive multitasking and constant reordering of priorities that occur in the course of one shift as Brown manages the needs of four very […]
+But what they don’t understand about what nurses do is what Brown so deftly describes—the cognitive multitasking and constant reordering of priorities that occur in the course of one shift as Brown manages the needs of four very different […]

 An Unending Series of Challenges: APIC Highlights the ‘New Normal’ in Infection Control